-5 tips to increase retention on your YouTube channel
+How to increase audience retention on your YouTube channel

-With over 5 billion videos, YouTube SEO and retention is vital to ensure that your audience are engaged with your content and become loyal fans, as opposed to watching your competitor’s videos.
+With over 5 billion videos, YouTube SEO and retention is vital to ensure that your audience are engaged with your content and become loyal fans, as opposed to exiting and choosing to watch your competitor’s videos.

 In this article, we cover 5 tips to increase retention on your YouTube channel and keep your viewers engaged with your content.

 1. Upload quality content

 The average retention rate for YouTube videos is 54%, with 48% viewers expected to drop off before the video ends.
 As Bill Gates once said, “content is king”.
 You must upload quality videos that aim to either entertain your viewers or increase their knowledge about a certain subject, or both!